 One way we are trying to improve this is through Code Labs One11, a 20-week course designed to introduce participants to computer programming, using the popular programming language, Ruby12.
 All students complete the same core curriculum during Units 1 and 2.
 In Unit 3, thanks to companies like Vizient13, Vintage Software14, and Codefi Labs15, students get the chance to learn in-demand skills as they develop a project under the guidance of a local tech employer.
 Incredibly, graduates who have gone on to receive jobs have seen their salaries increase by an average of more than 200%.

 Investing in our future, the Youth Coding League16 was launched Fall 2018.
 YCL is a free after-school program for middle school students, supported by the Marquette Technology Institute, using Google’s CS First17 curriculum and the Scratch Programming Language18.
 Students spend eight weeks as they’re introduced to computer programming and then form teams that create projects to compete within their school.
 Teams compete to be their school champion, who will go on to compete against other area schools for big cash and prizes.
 Coders and schools have a platform with individual/school stats and rankings.
-You can help choose the YCL Fall 2018 Champion right now by voting here19.
+You can check out the YCL Fall Champions here19.

 Read any book, article, research paper, or blog and you’ll find on their lists of ways to increase employee retention is engagement.
 One way to engage top talent is through community.
 But an internal community within your lone company isn’t enough.
 Top talent look to build relationships with like-minded people.
 This is single-handedly the largest benefit Codefi has to offer.
 Sure, there is office space.
 But being around people who have the same skillset that sparks conversations often improves productivity in your own work.
 Want to retain top talent?
 Plug them into communities outside of your company.
 We argue that the best way to do that is through proximity.
 According to research by the Brookings Institute, they agree in The Rise of Innovation Districts20.